pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

 export default App;
 ```

+You can do the same in your App.tsx file in your ReactJS project.

 ### Test Responsiveness

 To ensure your site is responsive, you can use browser developer tools to test your site on different screen sizes and devices.
 Here are step-by-step instructions for testing responsiveness using developer tools in Chrome: